Group B streptococcal infection: Detection of GBS colonization in the UK

 The charitable organization Group B Strep Support has published a list of hospitals in the UK that offer the detection of GBS using the enrichment broth culture method (enrichment culture medium, ECM).

-This test is also available privately from around £35 per test for a home-testing pack, and it is offered by private clinics.
+This test is also available privately from around £50 per test for a home-testing pack, and it is offered by private clinics.
 The test is also available privately, for a UK-wide postal service.

 Point-of-care testing, POCT

 No current culture-based test is accurate enough and fast enough to be recommended for detecting GBS once labour starts.
 Plating of swab samples requires time for the bacteria to grow, meaning that this is unsuitable to be used as an intrapartum point-of-care test (POCT or bedside testing).

-Alternative methods to detect GBS in clinical samples (as vaginorectal swabs) rapidly have been developed, such are the methods based on nucleic acid amplification tests, (NAAT) such as polymerase chain reaction (PCR) tests, and DNA hybridization probes.
+Alternative methods to detect GBS rapidly in clinical samples (as vaginorectal swabs) have been developed, such as methods based on nucleic acid amplification tests, (NAAT), such as polymerase chain reaction (PCR) tests, and DNA hybridization probe.
 These tests can also be used to detect GBS directly from broth media, after the enrichment step, avoiding the subculture of the incubated enrichment broth to an appropriate agar plate.

-Testing women for GBS colonization using vaginal or rectal swabs and culturing them in an enriched media is not as rapid as a PCR test that would check whether the pregnant woman is carrying GBS at delivery.
+Testing women for GBS colonization using vaginal or rectal swabs and culturing them in an enriched medium is not as rapid as a PCR test that would check whether the pregnant woman is carrying GBS at delivery.
 NAAT tests would allow starting IAP on admission to the labour ward in those women for whom it is not known if they are GBS carriers.

 NAAT for detecting GBS carriage could perhaps, in the future, be sufficiently accurate to guide IAP.

 Nevertheless, this technology to detect GBS must be improved and simplified to make the method cost-effective and fully useful as a point-of-care test.

-Because of this these tests still cannot replace antenatal culture for the accurate detection of GBS.
+Because of this, these tests still cannot replace antenatal culture for the accurate detection of GBS.

-POCT for detection of GBS carriers requires additionally that maternity units should provide 24/7 laboratory means required to perform rapid testing.
+POCT for detection of GBS carriers requires, additionally, that maternity units should provide 24/7 laboratory means required to perform rapid testing.

 However, point-of-care testing may be used for women who present in labor with an unknown GBS status and without risk factors for ascertaining the use of IAP.